Continent: Beyond four continents

 Antarctica was sighted in 1820 during the First Russian Antarctic Expedition and described as a continent by Charles Wilkes on the United States Exploring Expedition in 1838, the last continent identified, although a great "Antarctic" (antipodean) landmass had been anticipated for millennia.
 An 1849 atlas labelled Antarctica as a continent but few atlases did so until after World War II.

 Over time, the western concept of dividing the world into continents spread globally, replacing conceptions in other areas of the world.
 The idea of continents continued to become imbued with cultural and political meaning.
 In the 19th century during the Meiji period, Japanese leaders began to self-identify with the concept of being Asian, and renew relations with other "Asian" countries while conceiving of the idea of Asian solidarity against western countries.
 This conception of an Asian identity, as well as the idea of Asian solidarity, was later taken up by others in the region, such as Republican China and Vietnam.

 From the mid-19th century, atlases published in the United States more commonly treated North and South America as separate continents, while atlases published in Europe usually considered them one continent.
 However, it was still not uncommon for American atlases to treat them as one continent up until World War II.
 From the 1950s, most U.S. geographers divided the Americas into two continents.
 With the addition of Antarctica, this made the seven-continent model.
-However, this division of the Americas never appealed to Latin Americans, who saw their region spanning an América as a single landmass, and there the conception of six continents remains dominant, as it does in scattered other countries.
+However, this division of the Americas did not appeal to Latin Americans, who saw their region spanning an América as a single landmass, and there the conception of six continents remains popular.

 Some geographers regard Europe and Asia together as a single continent, dubbed Eurasia.
 In this model, the world is divided into six continents, with North America and South America considered separate continents.